paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md

 ### Statutory Notes

 #### References in Text
 The Food Security Act of 1985, referred to in subsecs. (a)(1)(B)(i)(I) and (c)(2)(E)(i), is Pub.
 L. 99–198, Dec.
 23, 1985, 99 Stat.
 1354.
-Title XII of the Act is classified principally to chapter 58 (§ 3801 et seq.) of this title.
+Title XII of the Act is classified principally to this chapter.
 Subtitle H of the Food Security Act of 1985 probably means subtitle H (§ 1265 et seq.) of title XII of Pub.
-L. 99–198, which is classified generally to subchapter VII (§ 3865 et seq.) of chapter 58 of this title.
+L. 99–198, which is classified generally to subchapter VII of this chapter.
 For complete classification of this Act to the Code, see Short Title of 1985 Amendment note set out under [section 1281 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1281&num=0&edition=prelim), Agriculture, and Tables.

 The Federal Crop Insurance Act, referred to in subsec. (c)(2)(E)(ii), is subtitle A of title V of act Feb.
 16, 1938, ch.
 30, 52 Stat.
 72, which is classified generally to subchapter I (§ 1501 et seq.) of chapter 36 of Title 7, Agriculture.
 For complete classification of this Act to the Code, see [section 1501 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1501&num=0&edition=prelim) and Tables.

 Section 2507 of the Farm Security and Rural Investment Act of 2002 ([43 U.S.C.
 2211](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section2211&num=0&edition=prelim) note; Public Law 107–171) (as in effect on the day before February 7, 2014), referred to in subsec. (d)(3)(B)(i), is section 2507 of Pub.
 L. 107–171, title II, May 13, 2002, 116 Stat.
-275, which was classified as a note under [section 2211 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section2211&num=0&edition=prelim), Public Lands, prior to general amendment by Pub.
-L. 113–79 and editorial reclassification as this section.
+275, which was classified as a note under [section 2211 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section2211&num=0&edition=prelim), Public Lands, prior to being amended generally by Pub.
+L. 113–79 and editorially reclassified as this section.

 Section 207 of the Energy and Water Development Appropriations Act, 2003, referred to in subsec. (d)(3)(B)(ii), is section 207 of Pub.
 L. 108–7, div.
 D, title II, Feb.
 20, 2003, 117 Stat.
 146, which is not classified to the Code.